 6-5.
 Develop a permanent pedestrian and bicycle count program with a combination of temporary and permanent counters, and travel behavior surveys.
 As a first step, MassDOT will conduct a pedestrian and bicycle count pilot study to assess data collection technologies.

-Below are the bills that have been filed which MassBike will support for the 2019-2020 legislative session.
+Below are the state level bills that have been filed which MassBike supports for the 192nd legislative session, related to road safety, electric bicycles and bike commuting, and funding for rail trails.

 What this legislation does: